 You should know how much your new rabbit will cost before visiting so you don’t get blindsided, but it’s always a good idea to double-check before agreeing to pay anything.

 The cost of your rabbit will vary depending on age, breed, quality, and sex.
 Remember, reputable breeders include veterinary expenses, pedigree papers, and often a health guarantee in their asking price.
 Prices can range from anywhere between a few hundred to a few thousand dollars, and anything surprisingly cheap should give you pause.

-5. How long has the breeder been raising rabbits?
+5. How long have you been raising rabbits?

 They’ll have a working knowledge of common issues of caring for rabbits.
 If it’s your first time looking after rabbits, an experienced breeder will give you advice on how best to take care of your newest family member.